-- Select the Ad Group in your Shopping Campaign that you would like to organize
+- Select the campaign with the product groups you would like to edit

 Once you get back to the “Product Groups” tab you’ll notice that “All Products” is now subdivided by the attributes you selected.
 Once your product group is subdivided, you can begin to adjust your bids for each product group by clicking in the MAX CPC column next to each product group name.

 This flexibility around adjusting bids give you more control by allowing you to do things like increase the bids on products with high price tags and good margins, and lowering the bids on the products with low price tags and poor margins.

 The biggest challenge with Shopping Ads (besides setting them up) is that you can’t bid per keyword.
 Instead, Google automatically selects which of your products show up for certain search results.
 (This is why every third sentence in this blog post was something to the effect of “MAKE SURE YOU SET UP YOUR PRODUCT FEED.”)